gogetdata/ggd-recipes/docs/source/meta-recipes.rst

 Commands the don't work with meta-recipes include:

  - :code:`ggd make-recipe`: This command will only created a GGD recipe not a GGD meta-recipe.
- - :code:`ggd predict-path`: Currently, the `predict-path` command does not work with meta-recipes.

 Conda Environments and Prefix